eclipse-archived/codewind-appsody-extension/README.md

 4. Run the command below.
 A docker image of the application will be built with the name *projectName*.

    `/codewind-workspace/.extensions/codewind-appsody-extension/appsody build`

-## Optional: Using the Same Appsody Configuration Between Local CLI and Codewind

-If you have a local install of the Appsody CLI, you can configure it to use the same configuration as Codewind.

-1. Open the `.appsody.yaml` configuration file that the Appsody CLI is using in an editor (by default, this file is located in your home directory, under the `.appsody` folder, but this can be changed via Appsody's [`--config`](https://appsody.dev/docs/using-appsody/cli-commands) flag)

-2. Change the `home` property to point the Codewind's copy of the Appsody configuration

-   `home: /some_path/codewind-workspace/.appsody`

 ## Current Limitations